 For those interviewing for leadership positions especially, it is important to show that when the proverbial hits the fan, in a time of anarchy, that they have the poise to manage fear and failure.

-Interviewers look for people who acknowledge a ‘bad’ event and who are able to rally together the things they are personally able to do to affect the results of the event.
+Interviewers and compliance recruiters will look for people who acknowledge a ‘bad’ event and who are able to rally together the things they are personally able to do to affect the results of the event.
 You can learn and achieve much more from adversity if you accept that you can affect the end result of the adversity.

 Humility v Arrogance